waggle-sensor/sage-website/docs/tutorials/create-an-account.md

 While some Sage features are open for public use, you'll need an approved account to perform tasks such as:

-* Get access to protected data
+* Get access to protected data.
 * Publish apps to the ECR.
 * Schedule app on nodes.